IvanW5X/CS362-Winter2025-Team20-TalkTask/README.md

 ## Repository Layout

-Our repsitory includes documentaions files in the root directory, a reports directory for weekly updates on the project, and front and back end directories to keep source code modular and maintainable.
+Our repsitory includes documentaions files in the documents directory, a reports directory for weekly updates on the project, and front and back end directories to keep source code modular and maintainable.
+Our architecture designs and course assignments are in the assignments directory and out UI mockups are in the designs directory

 ## Major goals for the project will include